 For BC supported travel, we do set limits in the amount available, to establish predictability in the allocation of support.
 In general, we look to CROP Guidelines as a role model.

-The BC does not usually develop separate events, but try to identify existing events, where business users will attend in some numbers, and where the BC has no or very limited geographic participation.
+The BC does not usually develop separate events, but try to identify existing events, where business users will attend in some numbers, and where the BC has no or very limited geographic participation and where BC members are already undertaking significant organizing efforts.
 Still, the funding that we provide is modeled after CROP, in the event that CROP is not available or not applicable.

 We understand that the ICANN Community Travel Support Guidelines are sometimes supporting business class travel or allowing other exceptions.
 While we try to follow the ICANN guidelines, our own ability to support extraordinary expenses is quite limited and to date, we have not provided such support.